jaiydv/Vehicle-plate-recognition/README.md

    pip install opencv-python tensorflow keras pytesseract
    ```

-3. The weights are stored in yolo.pt file
+3. The weights are stored in anpr_best.pt file
 ## Usage

 To use the vehicle plate recognition system, follow these steps: